-The tuition for the course will be refunded according to the refund schedule listed in this handbook in the section titled "Refundable Tuition Policy" and is based on the date the Request to Drop a Class form is received by the Registrar's Office.
+The tuition for the course will be refunded according to the refund schedule listed in this signed handbook in the section titled "Refundable Tuition Policy" and is based on the date the Request to Drop a Class form is received by the Registrar's Office.
 Students should submit the form directly to the Registrar's Office.
 The Registrar's Office will notify course instructors and applicable administrative offices, and the form will be filed in the student's permanent file.

 Any course dropped after the first week of class is considered a withdrawal.
-The course will remain on the student's transcript, and the withdrawal will be noted with a W grade.
+The course will remain on the student's transcript, and the withdrawal will be noted with a W grade through the last day of the quarter.
 Tuition will be refunded according to the refund schedule noted in the Student Handbook.